Khalid Hassan Milu: Career

-Among his 12 other solo albums Protishodh Nio, Neela, Shesh Bhalobasha, Ayna and Manush are noteworthy.
-He had performed songs in about 250 films, including Shajani o shajani, Anek shadhonar porey, Je prem and others.
+Milu debuted his music career with the album Ogo Priyo Bandhobi in 1980.
+He went on to release 12 other solo albums.
+Among his 12 other solo albums, notable ones include Protishodh Nio, Neela, Shesh Bhalobasha, Ayna, and Manush.
+He had performed songs in approximately 250 films, including Shajani o Shajani, Anek Shadhonar Porey, Je Prem, and others.
 He received the National Film Awards in 1994 and also many other prizes, including BACHSHASH awards.